cabforum/servercert/docs/NSR.md

 l.
 Implement a process that disables all privileged access of an individual to Certificate Systems  within twenty four (24) hours upon termination of the individual’s employment or contracting relationship with the CA or Delegated Third Party;

 m.
-Enforce multi-factor / multi-party authentication for administrator access to Issuing Systems and Certificate Management Systems;
+Enforce multi-factor OR multi-party authentication for administrator access to Issuing Systems and Certificate Management Systems;

 n.
 For each Delegated Third Party, (i) require multi-factor authentication prior to the Delegated Third Party approving issuance of a Certificate or (ii) implement technical controls that restrict the Delegated Third Party’s ability to approve certificate issuance to a limited set of domain names; and